 How the Limited Partnership Offers Asset Protection to Canadian Real Estate Investors

 While American investors are generally better off holding their real estate assets within a Series LLC or other LLC structure, the Canadian real estate investor operates in a different legal context.
 Canadian regulations on these corporate entities and tax challenges mean that Canadian investors will need asset protection strategies that take these elements into consideration.
 The Limited Partnership is a key tool for protecting your American-based assets and minimizing your tax responsibilities.
 Income taxes within Canada can be rather high, but the Limited Partnership agreement allows investors to gain liability protections while managing these profits in a tax-friendly manner.
 Of course, to reap these benefits, the Limited Partnership must be properly constructed.

 Let's take a look at how a Limited Partnership works.
-By definition, a these agreements must contain three parts to be legally binding:
+By definition, these agreements must contain four parts to be legally binding: